ElisaPln/Fiji_Macros_Elisa/README.md

         - **Macro2_MT-Analysis.ijm** = Open segmented synapses *[from Macro_SynapseSegmentation]* and measure MT network area, total intensity normalized, and integration of an intensity profile
     - **Macro_GranulesAnalysis.ijm** = Open segmented synapses *[from Macro_SynapseSegmentation]* and analyse Mitochondrial signal in granules indentified by NHS staining (on Z projection)
     - **Macro_MitochondriaAnalysis.ijm** = Open segmented synapses *[from Macro_SynapseSegmentation]* and analyse Granules in 3D
+    - **Conjugates**:
+        - **Macro_ConjugatesExtraction.ijm** = Isolate the conjugates manually selected by the users from the .lif files and save the ROIs.
+Save each individual synapse with right orientation and colors as a .tif file in separated folder.
+        - **Macro_ConjugatesShape.ijm** = Open isolated conjugates *[from Macro_ConjugatesExtraction]* and measure solidity and deformation at the synapse